 David Tait, MD, Associate Director of Gynecological Oncology / Lead Investigator for basic and translational research in Gyn Oncology, Group Leader

-James B. Hall, MD, Division Director of Gynecological Oncology, Blumenthal Cancer Center, Group Leader
+James B. Hall, MD, Division Director of Gynecological Oncology, Levine Cancer Institute, Group Leader

 Robert Higgins MD, Associate Director of Gynecological Oncology / Residency Program Director

 R. Wendel Naumann MD, Associate Director of Gynecological Oncology / Director of Minimal Invasive Surgery, Gynecological Oncology